Thought broadcasting

 Thought broadcasting is a type of delusional condition in which the affected person believes that others can hear their inner thoughts, despite a clear lack of evidence.
 The person may believe that either those nearby can perceive their thoughts or that they are being transmitted via mediums such as television, radio or the internet.
 Different people can experience thought broadcasting in different ways.
 Thought broadcasting is most commonly found among people who have a psychotic disorder, specifically schizophrenia.

 Thought broadcasting is considered a severe delusion and it induces multiple complications, from lack of insight to social isolation.
 The delusion normally occurs along with other symptoms.
 Thought broadcasting is considered rare.
 In one study, for instance, it had a prevalence of 6% among individuals with schizophrenia.

 Thought broadcasting is linked with problems of self-other control (the capacity to distinguish oneself from others).
-This type of delusion can be treated with the use of antipsychotic and psychotherapy.
+This type of delusion can be treated with the use of antipsychotics and psychotherapy.
 The delusion is part of the Schneider's first-rank symptoms of schizophrenia.
 The diagnosis of the condition can be made using the DSM-5 or the ICD-11.